We have 10 powerful Respondent features that make that job easier. Whether you’re new to the platform or a seasoned veteran, there’s something here...

 This strategy can also provide participants an opportunity to find a time when their environment is quiet and distraction-free.
 Asking the participant to provide some windows of time when they have the least number of distractions and can dedicate themselves fully to the interview allows you to customize the participant’s initial experience and ensure an optimal environment for the interview.

 Ultimately, finding the optimal time for remote user interviews will ensure you are receiving the clearest, most unfiltered, and relevant responses to your questions.
 When people are not rushed or stressed, and distractions are limited in your immediate environment, they can open up, communicate clearly, and be authentic.

 All of these strategies are, of course, easier said than done.
 Getting participants for your research is difficult, but Respondent offers a solution.

 Respondent begins their approach with participant screening, allowing you to clearly define your target populations while acquiring key demographic information related to job titles, industry, educational background, age, gender, and more.
 The platform includes a verification process to exclude those who do not meet criteria and a messaging system functionality to contact potential participants for any potential additional screening.

 Respondent strives for quality assurance through a sophisticated participant vetting process.
 Participant "no shows" can be documented, and this data can be used to refine and build a participant pool of responsive candidates continuously.
 Of note, Respondent also allows you to bring your participants to the platform, where the platform will provide participant screening support, session reminders, Outlook and Google calendar integrations, information storage with custom fields and tagging, and manual incentives payment processing.

-On a technical note, Respondent has two distinct pricing options with Respondent.io: (1) you bring your participants, and (2) Respondent sources your participants.
+On a technical note, Respondent has simplified pricing for participant recruitment: (1) you bring your participants, and (2) Respondent sources your participants.
 Each option is reasonable and includes slight differences in charges and service fees.